On (uniformly) $S$-$w$-Noetherian rings and modules: Introduction

 Since the birth of star operation, a lot of attention has been paid to the ideal theory.
 In 1997, Wang and McCasland {\cite{fm97}} introduced the notion of $w$-operations over integral domains to study SM domains (i.e. $w$-Noetherian domains).
 The notion of $w$-modules they introduced makes it possible to study modules in terms of star operations.
 A significant development about $w$-theory is in the literature {\cite{hfxc11}} in 2011.
 The authors Yin et al. \cite{hfxc11} extended $w$-operation theory to commutative rings with zero divisors to study the so-called $w$-Noetherian rings.
 In the past decade, some works on $w$-Noetherian rings have continuously appeared \cite{x22,xw15,yc12,zwk,zkq23,zkzx22}.

 In 2014, Kim et al. \cite{kkl14} investigated an $S$-version of strong Mori domains, i.e., $S$-strong Mori domains.
 They actually gave the Hilbert basis Theorem and Cohen's Theorem for $S$-Mori domains.
 Subsequently, Ahmed \cite{A18} studied $S$-Mori domains, which can be seen as the $S$-Noetherian domains under $v$-operation.
-For a star operation $\ast$ of finite character, Kim and Lim \cite{kl18} and Lim \cite{l18} introduced the notion of $S$-$\ast_w$-principal ideal domains and proposed a question:

-The motivation of this paper is to answering this question and generalizing the notions of $S$-strong Mori domains.
-For this purpose, we introduce and study the notions of $($uniformly$)$ $S$-$w$-Noetherian (resp., $($uniformly$)$ $S$-principal ideal) rings and modules.
-In particular, we give the Eakin-Nagata-Formanek Theorem, Hilbert Basis Theorem and Kim and Lim's question for these new concepts.

 We give a quick review of star operations over integral domains and $w$-operations over commutative rings for convenience.
 For more details, the reader can consult {\cite[Chapters 6,7]{fk16}}.

 Let $D$ be an integral domain with its quotient field $Q$ and $\mathscr{F}(D)$ the set of all nonzero fractional ideals of $D.$ A set map $\ast:\mathscr{F}(D)\rightarrow \mathscr{F}(D)$ is said to be a \emph{star operation} provided it satisfies the following properties: for all $0\not=a \in Q$ and $A, B\in \mathscr{F}(D)$, we have \begin{enumerate} \item $\langle a\rangle_\ast=\langle a\rangle$ and $aA_{\ast}=(aA)_{\ast}$; \item $A\subseteq A_{\ast}$, and if $A\subseteq B$ then $A_{\ast}\subseteq B_{\ast}$; \item $A_{\ast}= (A_{\ast})_{\ast}$. \end{enumerate} For example, $v$-operation, $t$-operation and $w$-operation are three classical star operations over integral domains.